What the Color of Urine Says About Your Health

 In the range of colors they give us, we see everything from transparent tones, to translucent yellow, clear, and even darker colors.

 Also, you should keep in mind that the colors can come in pinks, reds, oranges, greens, and even purples.
 The meaning changes depending on their shade.
+Some food can even change the color of our urine, too.

 Clear or transparent